 - 1 tablespoon minced fresh ginger

-- 2 small red bell peppers cored seeded and cut into 1-inch chunks
+- 2 red bell peppers cut into 1-inch chunks

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up